murrayds/literature/MobilityNotes.md

 - "Mobile researchers with more social ties in the form of coauthors or colleagues at the doctorate granting institution publish less in the years following the doctorate, than their less connected counterparts"
 - "With respect to implications of the findings, mobility seems to cause a loss of social capital, which—somewhat surprisingly—not only relates to aresearcher’s weak ties (colleagues), but also to the strong ones, i.e. coauthors.
 Apparently, coauthorships are still driven by proximity, even given the advances in technology."

+### Baruffaldi, S. H., & Landoni, P. (2012).
+Return mobility and scientific productivity of researchers working abroad: The role of home country linkages.
+Research Policy, 41(9), 1655–1665. https://doi.org/10.1016/j.respol.2012.04.005

+Baraffaldi & Landoni (2012)

+**Tags:** Return; Productivity; Brain Circulation

+The study is based on a questionarie sent to foreign researchers in Italty and Portugal.

+Controlling for factors such as age and research area, this paper examines the mobility of 497 foreign researchers in Italy and Portugal and finds that the presence of home-linkages benefits both sending and receiving country and indirectly expands scientific networks.
+For migrant scientists, social linkages back to their home countries, such as collaborations with businesses or colleagues in their origin country, or specialized online social networks, can increase a scientist’s productivity, and probability or returning home.

+But the authors also conclude that mobility is not always positive, stating that especially when job opportunities in their home country are few, return is unlikely.
+The findings favor policies focused on the creation of networks among mobile researchers and their countries of origin, especially involvement in diaspora networks and professional associations, which appear to have the largest impact on the probability of return.

+### Børing, P., Flanagan, K., Gagliardi, D., Kaloudis, A., & Karakasidou, A. (2015).
+International mobility: Findings from a survey of researchers in the EU.
+Science and Public Policy, 42(6), 811–826. https://doi.org/10.1093/scipol/scv006

+Børing et al., (2015)

+**Tags:**

+The authors survey European researchers employed both by universities and research institution settings about their history and perceptions of mobility.
+Findings include:

+- mobility is a fact of life for most European researchers
+- research visits (short-term stays) are the most common form of mobility
+- students participating in international collaboration are more likely to be mobile during their career
+- A majority of researchers in both universities and non-university settings believed that mobility would benefit a researcher’s career, even by those who have never been mobile.
+T
+- Men are proportionally more likely to be mobile

 ### Box, S., & Barsi, E. (2008).
 The Global Competition for Talent: Mobility of the Highly Skilled.
 OECD.